rgov/sqlite_protobuf/tests/README.md

 [pyunittest]: https://docs.python.org/3/library/unittest.html

 Normally, `unittest` performs its own test discovery.
 To inform CTest about each unit test, CMake runs the `list_tests.py` tool and parses its output.
+It is important that tests do not expect any resources to have been built at module load time, or the initial test discovery will fail.

 Tests are executed inside a [Pipenv][] virtual environment described by the Pipfile.
 When a test is run, the working directory is the test's *source